NHOrus/srwq-compilation/episode-16.md

 Latooni's question kills the conversation stone dead.
 Lamias face twists with a mixture of awkwardness and shame.

-"I....I was reconstructing by Miss Browning's methods, yes.
-But that...that doesn't mean...I'm not a person."
+"I...
+I was reconstructing by Miss Browning's methods, yes.
+But that... that doesn't mean...
+I'm not a person."

 "It should.
 Half your brain should be microchips."